brianprost/HyperBook/plan/project_plan.md

 ### Scenarios

-In the following example, a customer follows the steps to successfully book a reservation through the applicaiton:
+In the following example, a customer follows the steps to successfully book a reservation through the application:

 1. Customer can login to the page using their account credentials